Foreign Direct Investment Regulation in Ukraine

 What is the AMCU threshold for investment transactions?

 AMCU merger control filing is required when the combined worldwide assets or revenue of transaction parties exceeds EUR 30 million, and at least two parties have Ukrainian assets or revenue exceeding EUR 4 million each.
-The standard review period is 25 business days, extendable to 45 business days for complex cases.
+Standard review period is 25 business days, extendable to 45 for complex cases.
 Failure to file can result in fines up to 5% of the group’s Ukrainian revenue.

 Does Ukraine have a foreign investment screening mechanism?